kaylahebertson/README-generator/Develop/README.md

 To install necessary dependencies, run the following command:

 ```
-j
+npm i
 ```

 ## Usage

-k
+It is used to quickly create a README

+## License
+This project is licensed under the MIT license.

 ## Contributing

-l
+Feel free to contact me with ideas for improvement.

 ## Tests

 To run tests, run the following command:

 ```
-k
+npm test
 ```

 ## Questions

-If you have any questions, please contact me at k.
+If you have any questions, please contact me at kayla.hebertson@gmail.com.
 You can also find me on GitHub.
-My username is k.
+My username is kaylahebertson.